NikitaBacha-DailyTask/Nikita_Task/README.md

 CREATE INDEX - creates an index (search key)
 DROP INDEX - deletes an index

-# Note: Use attach above PDF/DOC/file for your references or Practicle knowledge.

 # SQL_Task1

 - Create a database with a table named students.